-A total of 99 datasets have been submitted, for 3 of them an annual report could not be generated due to insufficient data submission.
-5 laboratories did not submit results at all.
+A total of 113 datasets have been submitted, for 2 of them an annual report could not be generated due to insufficient data submission.
+8 laboratories did not submit results at all.

-3. Desian
+3. Design

-The Scheme has been designed, planned and co-ordinated by the scientific advisor Dr. P. Ruiz-Sala and Dr. Cas Weykamp as scheme organizer (subcontractor on behalf of SKML), both appointed by and according to the procedure of the ERNDIM Board.
-The design includes samples and reports which are connected to provide information with a balance between short-term and long-term reports and between detailed and aggregated information.
+The Scheme has been designed, planned and co-ordinated by the scientific advisor Dr. P. Ruiz-Sala and Dr. Eline van der Hagen as scheme organizer (on behalf of MCA Laboratory), both appointed by and according to the procedure of the ERNDIM Board.
+The design includes samples and reports to provide information with a balance between short-term and long-term reports and between detailed and aggregated information.
+As a subcontractor of ERNDIM, the MCA Laboratory prepares and dispatches EQA samples to the scheme participants and provide a website for on-line submission of results and access to scheme reports.